flurinduerst/WPDistillery/README.md

 Feel free to contact me if you have questions or need any advice.

 ### License
-WPDistillery is released under an modified version of the MIT License.
-Please see [License](LICENSE.md).
+WPDistillery is released under the MIT Public License.

-Note: The "About" section in `README.md` shall not be edited or deleted without permission.
+Note: The "About" section in `README.md` and the author (`@author`) notice in the file-headers shall not be edited or deleted without permission.
+For Details see [License](LICENSE.md).
 Thank you.

 If you find WPDistillery useful, consider [supporting](https://www.paypal.me/FlurinDuerst/10).